Skip to Content

 what gets in the way.
 Think about why you started smoking again and about what you will do differently next time.
 If you tried to quit without medicines or counseling,

 think about trying them next time.
-If you did use a medicine and counseling, think about trying a different type next time.
+If you did use a medicine and counseling, think about trying a different type next time, or think about changing other things in your life, like travel routines and recreation.
 Medicines and nicotine replacement (gum,

 patches, lozenges) can double your chances of